Conzel/blowtorch/docs/tutorial.rst

 Tutorial: Building an MNIST classifier
 ======================================

-Here we will write a brief tutorial on how to build and train an MNIST classifier by using BlowTorch.
+Here we will write a brief tutorial on how to build and train an MNIST classifier by using Blowtorch.

+First, install blowtorch (refer to :ref:`installation`).
-First, clone the repository as follows:
+Then, clone the repository:

 .. code-block:: bash

             git clone https://github.com/Conzel/blowtorch.git

-Next, navigate to the examples folder, i.e.
+Next, navigate to the examples folder:

 .. code-block:: bash

-            cd examples/mnist/
+            cd blowtorch/examples/mnist/

 Model description
 ^^^^^^^^^^^^^^^^^^^
-The first step is to define the architecture of the desired neural network that is trained using PyTorch.
+Next, we define the architecture of the desired neural network that is trained using PyTorch.
 Create a json file, in our example :file:`mnist.json`, as Blowtorch uses JSON to describe the architecture.
 The required fields for each model are as follows: